Calorie Counting & Portion Control

 Get Your Protein Right!

-One ‘and a bit’ palm sized portions (175-200g) of a fattier meat, such as a quality beef burger, a marbled steak, salmon, 3 good sausages or 3-4 eggs (this serving size is slightly larger as these are naturally fattier portions of meat, whereas above I outlined leaner meats and we added fat to the meal).
+One ‘and a bit’ palm-sized portions (175-200g) of fattier meat, such as a quality beef burger, a marbled steak, salmon, 3 good sausages or 3-4 eggs (this serving size is slightly larger as these are naturally fattier portions of meat, whereas above I outlined leaner meats and we added fat to the meal).

-Each meal should be based predominantly around a protein source.
+Each meal should be based predominantly on a protein source.
 As we spoke about in the last instalment of the journey, protein is the most important macronutrient and if it’s not present, your meal is not complete.
 For the record 100g of Eatlean cheese offers over 30g of protein, which is REALLY good.
+This makes it a great source of protein for those who do not eat meat, and a must-have ingredient for all your favourite high protein vegetarian meals.

 Men should eat 1.5-2x the above portion sizing for protein.